robackem/Cavefish-SV/README.md

 Discoal commands = `Cave_discoal_commands.txt` and `Surface_discoal_commands.txt`
 Output of simulated datasets under hard sweep, soft sweep, and neutral selection is given in the form: `*.msOUT.gz`

-### Step 2: Compute summary statistics and feature vectors on simulated data (fvecSim)
+### Step 2: Compute summary statistics and feature vectors on simulated data using fvecSim

 _see_ `Cave_fvecSim.sh` & `run_Cave_fvecSim.sh` for cave model
 _see_ `Surface_fvecSim.sh` & `run_Surface_fvecSim.sh` for surface model